gsalaman/astro_notes/mosaic_notes.md

 Next try:  save all 6 panels as pngs, then bring into photoshop to crop.
 Pass the resultant PNGs back to ASTAP.

+Hey, wait, before I try that, ASTAP says there's a "crop image" function in the stack tab.
+Trying that first, so that I can stack the FITS.
+Also turned off "equalize background".
+5% crop (based on my PNG math), and then merge backgrounds on, limit background correction on.